 Your 25,000-word dissertation is submitted at the end of the year, and marked by both an internal and an external examiner with the possibility of a viva to confirm the award.

 All research students are involved in the Postgraduate Professional Development Programme, which includes weekly work-in-progress seminars.
-The school's energetic research culture also involves a programme of visiting speakers and regular symposia organised by staff and students (these have included recent events on cultural borrowings, television and memory, digital archives, transmedia storytelling and sound in the media).
+The school's energetic research culture also involves a programme of visiting speakers and regular symposia organised by staff and students.

 - advanced research training

 - expert supervision (each student is allocated two supervisors)